 Budgeting: How Much Does a Round the World Trip Cost?

-Before you start calculating how much the trip will actually cost, you need to know how much money you have to work with.
-Most travelers don’t have an unlimited budget.
-Look at your finances and calculate how much money you want to spend.
-You should consider:
+Before you start calculating how much your rtw trip will actually cost, you need to know how much money you have to work with.
+Most travelers don’t have an unlimited budget for world travel.
+Look at your finances and calculate how much money you are able to spend.
+Consider your occupation, your age, your savings, and your income.

-In this section, I’ll give a brief outline of each of the major costs associated with a round the world trip.
+In the following sections, I’ll give a brief outline of each of the major costs associated with a round-the-world trip.
 This will help you form a rough idea of your total budget.
-Further on in this guide, I outline each section of the budget more in-depth to allow you to create a more accurate plan.
+We’ll cover flights, accommodation, food, transportation, and entertainment.

-When you travel from one region to the next, you’ll probably want to fly.
-This cost depends on the number of flights you plant to take, the countries and cities you plan to fly into, and when you plant to fly.
-To purchase round the world flights, you have two options:
+Most round-the-world travelers fly between continents.
+This cost of flights depends on the number of flights you plan to take, the countries and cities you plan to fly into, when you plan to fly, and how far in advance you book your rtw ticket.

-Most travelers who book flights individually spend $1500-$2500 on airfare for a simple round the world trip stopping on 2-3 continents.
+Most travelers who book flights individually spend $2000-$3000 on airfare for a simple round-the-world trip stopping on 2-3 continents.
 This includes 3-4 international flights.
+If you want to fly more frequently or visit more remote destinations, like Africa or South America, you might spend $5000 or more on airfare.

-Travelers who book a round the world ticket typically spend $2500-$5000 on airfare.
+Travelers who book a rtw ticket typically spend $2500-$5000 on airfare.
 This includes 3-4 stops on 3-4 continents.
-You can spend up to $15,000 or more on round the world ticket if you want to make more stop, fly into smaller airports, or fly first class.
+You can spend up to $15,000 or more on a rtw ticket if you want to make lots of stops, fly into smaller airports, or fly first class.

-This is probably the biggest expense of your trip.
-If you plan to stay in budget accommodation like hostels, guesthouses, and campgrounds, you can expect to spend $25-$30 per night in expensive countries and $5-$15 per night in cheap countries.
+Accommodation is probably the biggest expense of your rtw trip.
+If you plan to stay in budget accommodation like hostels, guesthouses, and campgrounds, you can expect to spend $20-$30 per night in expensive countries and $10-$15 per night in cheap countries.

 If you prefer to stay in private accommodation like hotels or Airbnb, you can expect to spend $20-$40 per night in inexpensive countries and $60-$150 per night in expensive countries.